AdaCore/training_material/courses/ada_essentials/190_exceptions/88-exceptions.lab.rst

 Numeric String Verifier

 * Overview

   * Create an application that converts strings to numeric values

 * Requirements

   * Create a package to define your numeric type
   * Define a primitive to convert a string to your numeric type

-      * The primitive should raise your own exceptions; one for out-of-range and one for illegal string
+  * The primitive should raise your own exceptions

+    * Out-of-range value: number does not fit in range ("1e999")
+    * Illegal string: illegal character found ("xyz")
+    * Bad format: sign character found after first character ("12-")

   * Main program should run multiple tests on the primitive

+  * Exception handler should display

+    * Full exception data for an out-of-range value
+    * Information about the exception for an illegal string
+    * Exception name for bad format

+*If you have time: Add your own content to the exception*

 -----------------------------------------
 Exceptions Lab Solution - Numeric Types